 Borrowings under the Revolving Facility bear interest at a rate equal to an applicable interest rate margin plus, at the Company's option, either (a) LIBOR or (b) a base rate (which is usually equal to the prime rate).
-The applicable interest rate margin for borrowings as of April 29, 2022 was 1.015% for LIBOR borrowings and 0.015% for base-rate borrowings.
+The credit agreement governing the Revolving Facility includes customary LIBOR replacement provisions.
+The applicable interest rate margin for borrowings as of July 29, 2022 was 1.015% for LIBOR borrowings and 0.015% for base-rate borrowings.
 The Company is also required to pay a facility fee, payable on any used and unused commitment amounts of the Revolving Facility, and customary fees on letters of credit issued under the Revolving Facility.
-As of April 29, 2022, the facility fee rate was 0.11%.
+As of July 29, 2022, the facility fee rate was 0.11%.
 The applicable interest rate margins for borrowings, the facility fees and the letter of credit fees under the Revolving Facility are subject to adjustment from time to time based on the Company's long-term senior unsecured debt ratings.

 The Revolving Facility contains a number of customary affirmative and negative covenants that, among other things, restrict, subject to certain exceptions, the Company's ability to: incur additional liens; sell all or substantially all of the Company's assets; consummate certain fundamental changes or change in the Company's lines of business; and incur additional subsidiary indebtedness.
 The Revolving Facility also contains financial covenants which require the maintenance of a minimum fixed charge coverage ratio and a maximum leverage ratio.
-As of April 29, 2022, the Company was in compliance with all such covenants.
+As of July 29, 2022, the Company was in compliance with all such covenants.
 The Revolving Facility also contains customary events of default.

-As of April 29, 2022, the Company had no outstanding borrowings, outstanding letters of credit of \$1.3 million, and borrowing availability of approximately \$2.0 billion under the Revolving Facility that, due to its intention to maintain borrowing availability related to the commercial paper program described below, could contribute incremental liquidity of \$1.0 billion.
-In addition, as of April 29, 2022, the Company had outstanding letters of credit of \$46.8 million which were issued pursuant to separate agreements.
+As of July 29, 2022, the Company had no outstanding borrowings, \$1.3 million of outstanding letters of credit, and approximately \$2.0 billion of borrowing availability under the Revolving Facility that, due to the Company's intention to maintain borrowing availability related to the commercial paper program described below, could contribute incremental liquidity of \$0.7 billion.
+In addition, as of July 29, 2022, the Company had outstanding letters of credit of \$45.9 million which were issued pursuant to separate agreements.

-As of April 29, 2022, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$2.0 billion outstanding at any time.
+As of July 29, 2022, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$2.0 billion outstanding at any time.
 The CP Notes may have maturities of up to 364 days from the date of issue and rank equal in right of payment with all of the Company's other unsecured and unsubordinated indebtedness.
 The Company intends to maintain available commitments under the Revolving Facility in an amount at least equal to the amount of CP Notes outstanding at any time.
-As of April 29, 2022, the Company's condensed consolidated balance sheet reflected outstanding unsecured CP Notes of \$759.6 million, which had a weighted average borrowing rate of 0.65%.
-CP Notes totaling \$242.0 million were held by a wholly-owned subsidiary of the Company and are therefore not reflected on the condensed consolidated balance sheets.
+As of July 29, 2022, the Company's condensed consolidated balance sheet reflected outstanding unsecured CP Notes of \$1.1 billion, which had a weighted average borrowing rate of 2.23%.
+CP Notes totaling \$192.0 million and \$181.0 million at July 29, 2022 and January 28, 2022, respectively, were held by a wholly-owned subsidiary of the Company and are therefore not reflected in the condensed consolidated balance sheets.